davidjbradshaw/auto-console-group/README.md

  * **Simple**: Reflects the full console API, making it a drop in replacement.
  * **Automatic**: Groups messages by each [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop)..
  * **Easier Debugging**: Makes it much clearer to see what is going on in your app.
- * **Adds Time Stamps**: Each grouping is timestamped, to better see what is happening.
+ * **Adds Time Stamps**: Each grouping can be timestamped, to help better see what is happening.
  * **Reliable**: Uses a [Microtask](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide/In_depth) to ensure the message group is always closed on time.

 Example output created by [example.js](./example.js).

 <img src="./img/example.png" alt="example output" label="">

 ## Usage